Why Placement Assessment

 - See an advisor because we were unable to determine if you need to test. or

 - You will need to test.
-The email will contain information links on where to get help studying for the CCPT and how to schedule a test appointment (you may need to schedule two)
+The email will contain information links on where to get help studying for the CCPT and how to schedule a test appointment (you should schedule two seperate appointments)

-BEFORE CLICKING THE LINK BELOW YOU NEED TWO IMPORTANT PIECES OF INFORMATION:
+BEFORE CLICKING THE LINK BELOW YOU NEED TWO PIECES OF INFORMATION:

 1) You need to know your PPCC Student email AND